Akashgopalgs/Screen_time_data_analysis/README.md

 **Conclusion**

 The analysis provides insights into screen time patterns, with a focus on the most notable day, '2022-09-18'.
 Understanding app usage and notification patterns can have implications for user behavior and engagement.

+For a detailed exploration of the project and its insights, you can check the Google Colab notebook https://colab.research.google.com/drive/15uK-pkEONBPcjkBN8eE7aaf-TMLvHqXy?usp=sharing